-Prior to joining CHCS, Ms. Spencer was a qualitative researcher and health policy analyst at the Urban Institute studying payment and delivery system reforms aimed at improving health care quality and reducing costs.
+Prior to joining CHCS, Anna was a qualitative researcher and health policy analyst at the Urban Institute studying payment and delivery system reforms aimed at improving health care quality and reducing costs.
 She previously worked for Grantmakers In Health, a nonprofit educational organization dedicated to supporting the field of health philanthropy.
 She also worked as a program manager at the National Conference of State Legislatures providing technical assistance to state legislators and legislative staff, and for eight years served as the managing editor of State Health Notes.

 Anna holds a master’s degree in public health from Columbia University’s Joseph L. Mailman School of Public Health.

 Hailing from the pacific northwest, Anna is an avid hiker and skier and spends as much time as possible outdoors.